Welfare of Cats (Breeding and Sale) Bill [HL]

 Overview

-This bill aims to improve the welfare of cats in commercial breeding establishments in England and Wales by requiring licenses for breeders, regular inspections, and setting minimum welfare standards.
-It also introduces penalties for non-compliance.
+This bill aims to improve the welfare of cats in commercial breeding establishments in England and Wales by introducing a licensing system, regular inspections, and stricter regulations on the sale of kittens.
+It sets minimum standards for cat care and establishes penalties for non-compliance.

 Description